bmedam/Energy-Consumption-Analysis/README.md

 - **Monthly Trends**: January and February show higher energy consumption, likely due to heating needs in winter.
 - **Hourly Trends**: Peak consumption occurs in the evening, around 18:00 and 19:00.
 - **Weekly Trends**: Weekdays, especially Tuesday, Wednesday, and Thursday, have higher consumption compared to weekends.

+## Future Work
+- Complete the analysis for the remaining regions.
+- Explore advanced modeling techniques (e.g., time series forecasting, machine learning models).
+- Incorporate additional features such as weather data to improve predictions.

+## Acknowledgments
+PJM Interconnection LLC for providing the data.
+Kaggle for hosting the dataset.